Home Game Reviews Crossbows & Catapults: Fortress War Review

 Crossbows and Catapults is another win from Restoration Game.
 The updated components and mechanics work really well and everyone who I’ve played it with has had a ton of fun.
 I’m sure there are people wondering how it compares to Catapult Kingdoms (or Catapult Fued), and while I’m not going to spend much time comparing the two, I will say that I prefer Crossbows and Catapults.
 The components feel much stronger, the card play is leagues better, and the discs vs round balls means your ammo wont roll away.

 I feel like you will know pretty quickly if this game is for you.
-If the thought of launching plastic discs at your opponent’s castle to know stuff over sounds fun, then this one is for you.
+If the thought of launching plastic discs at your opponent’s castle to knock stuff over sounds fun, then this one is for you.

 Final Score: 4 Stars – Crossbows and Catapults rises from the ashes with an updated version that’s a ton of fun to play.